fragcolor-xyz/shards/docs/docs/blocks/Assert/IsNot.md

 )
 ```

 ## Definition

+This assertion is used to check whether the input is different from a given value.

 ## Parameters

 | Name | Type | Default | Description |
 |------|------|---------|-------------|
 | Value | `[(Any)]` | `None` | The value to test against for equality. |